Holographic superconductors at zero density: From Einstein-scalar systems to holographic superconductors

 where $F=dA$, and the functions have the form

 The gauge symmetry is $A_\mu\to A_\mu+\partial_\mu\alpha$ and $p\to p+\alpha$.
 We choose the gauge $p=0$.
+In the original model of holographic superconductors, we can think of $\phi$ and $p$ as the magnitude and phase of a complex scalar field.
+Nevertheless, in the more general St\"{u}ckelberg holographic superconductors \cite{Franco:2009yz}, $\phi$ and $p$ are any real scalar fields, and $V(\phi)$, $Z(\phi)$, and $\mathcal{W}(\phi)$ are not necessarily even functions of $\phi$.
 We mainly study AdS$_4$ systems in this paper, and the generalization to higher dimensions is straightforward.
-As an example, the special choice of functions are from a consistent truncation of M-theory \cite{Donos:2011ut}:
+As an example, the special choice of functions is from a consistent truncation of M-theory \cite{Donos:2011ut}: